Count-Bot/api-types/README.md

 # CountBot API Types

-Install the interfaces and types used across CountBot with `npm i -D @countbot/countbot-api-types`.

-# Generics

-The generic interfaces should take a `string` or a mongoose `Types.ObjectId`.
+To be used by the CountBot API, CountBot (Discord), and CountBot Website.